fara-pug/fara-pug/index.md

 I appreciate that the things you encounter in your travels seem to slowly get harder

+-   the further from Relica you are,
--   the further away you have been
+-   the further away you have been,
--   the more challenging the enemies you have ended
+-   the more challenging the enemies you have ended,
--   the better equipped/longer you have been in game
+-   the better equipped/longer you have been in game,
 -   the more titles (achievments?) you have.
+-   WHAT ELSE?

 But unlike most games, FARA doesn't actually seem to be out to kill you as it did in (what to me were) 'the nightmare versions' released some years ago.

-Combat in FARA can be freaky cool, and as long as you prioritize survival over your macho, you'll manage to escape and appreciate the insurance that having even a single gulp of [water](#orgb4eee15) with you for that one time where its quicker to drink and dash than it is to walk.
-But there's always [this](#org11b9b1e).
+Combat in FARA can be freaky cool, and as long as you prioritize survival over your macho, you'll manage to escape and appreciate the insurance that having even a single gulp of [water](#orgf1f3041) with you for that one time where its quicker to drink and dash than it is to walk.
+But there's always [this](#orge77633b).

-<a id="orgc90cfa7"></a>
+<a id="org6a22707"></a>

 ## Finding things in daylight vision